-As PSD2 comes into full force – and more apps come to market to help people manage their money – aggregating bank account data will quickly become a hygiene factor.
+As– and more apps come to market to help people manage their money – aggregating bank account data will quickly become a hygiene factor.
 It’s combining the slick delivery of data with the broad account coverage that makes for a stand-out service.

 What makes open banking such a good match for invoice settlement, and how can this product-market fit help lead to mass adoption?
 We take a look at a use case to find out.

 Lumify partners with Tink to improve customer experience.
 With the help of open banking, Lumify has cut loan application processing time by more than half – with a 40% increase in success rate.
 Here’s how.